rahulravindran0108/Smart-cab/README.md

 #### Performance

 In terms of performance both these variables in combination proved to be really useful in performance.
-Although, among each possible runs using next waypoint seems pointless but it best serves as an input to model the cab w.r.t destination.
+Although, among each possible runs using next waypoint seems pointless but it best serves as an input to model the cab.
 Some of the ideal candidates in this case would've been the destination variable itself or maybe even the location of the cab.
 But, here are some of the issues that could come up when using these:

 - destination: Destination changes at each interval, therefore encoding it as a state would defeat the purpose and the agent would not be able to learn properly.
 - location: This is another variable that should not be used to model the state as it would cause problems due to the sheer size of the grid.
 This would mean that we will have plenty of states and for the q values to converge, it would definitely take more than 100 trials.

+Also, these variables are not availabe for the cab to sense at any point thus making them void.
 Thus, in order to model the destination as a form of the state, I went ahead with next waypoint.

 #### Train the cab to perform legal moves